Definition - What does Oncofertility mean?

 Cancer treatments, including chemotherapy, surgery, radiation, and certain medications, can cause irreparable damage to the body’s reproductive organs and conception potential.
 These treatments can harm a woman’s eggs, cause ovarian failure, or stimulate early menopause.
-Similar damage can occur in men, including the harm of sperm production or the testosterone development.
+Similar damage can occur in men, including the harm of sperm production or testosterone development.

 As the rate of cancer survival increases, so do options for those undergoing treatments.
-Oncofertility was developed to provide young cancer patients with the option to take fertility preservation steps prior to and after cancer curing treatments have taken place.
+Oncofertility was developed to provide young cancer patients with the option to take fertility preservation steps prior to and after cancer curing, treatments have taken place.
 Preservation steps range in intensity, severity, and invasiveness based on the individual’s diagnosis and course of treatment.
 Example preservation tactics include:

 - Shielding or removing reproductive organs from radiation pathway